assisted by Sophie

 Bring a water bottle to school each day too as we are not able to offer water from the fountains at the moment.

 PE days are on Wednesday and Friday and you are to come to school wearing your kit on both days.

 For those in the choir, this will be held during the school day each Thursday.

 Our library session is on a Friday so please have your library book in school to renew or change.

-We follow a book-based approach to the teaching of writing and have started the term with Hidden Figures by Margot Lee Shetterly and Laura Freeman.
-During this unit, spelling, punctuation and grammar skills will be taught and then applied within a non-chronological report, a formal persuasive letter, an informal letter, a diary entry, character descriptions and a newspaper report.
+We follow a book-based approach to the teaching of writing and have started this half term reading The Promise by Nicola Davies, a story about hope, community and change.
+During this unit, spelling, punctuation and grammar skills are taught and then applied within a diary entry, a letter, and setting descriptions.

 Please support your children to keep their times tables knowledge running smoothly!
 We rely more and more on quick recall of mental maths facts to underpin our learning.
 Time spent practising on Times Tables Rock Stars is encouraged to develop quick recall.